 The fish and plants that you select for your aquaponic system should have similar needs as far as temperature and pH.
 As a general rule, warm, fresh water fish and leafy crops, such as lettuce, greens and herbs will do the best.

 Most commercial growers raise leafy crops, but you can grow all kinds of plants in aquaponics.
 At our demonstration facility at Nelson and Pade, Inc.®, we have raised lettuce, swiss chard, kale, collards, herbs, peppers, tomatoes, cucumbers, beets, radishes, carrots, green onions, leeks, beans, peas, kohlrabi, cabbage, broccoli, cauliflower, sunflowers, edible flowers and aloe.
 We even have tropical fruit trees in our aquaponic systems!
 Yes, we grow bananas, limes, oranges, lemons and pomegranates year ‘round in aquaponics!

 Aquaponics in Education:

 The Aquaponics Master Class® is a 3-day class covering all aspects of aquaponics and indoor farming!
 You’ll learn from experts, in a beautiful facility, while learning about aquaponics.

 Read More from the Aquaponics Journal®

 Nelson and Pade, Inc.® began publishing the Aquaponics Journal® in 1997 and continuously published it through the beginning of 2013.
-There are a total of 62 issues, all of which are available as a collection on CD-Rom.
+There are a total of 62 issues, all of which are available as a downloadable .pdf collection.
 The Aquaponics Journal® chronicled the start and growth of the aquaponics industry and has now become an online news source for anyone looking to expand their knowledge of aquaponics.

 Read a selection of articles from throughout the 16 years of quarterly publication.
 These articles are presented to share information and articles from the Aquaponics Journal® and to showcase the diversity of content and contributing authors.